osg-htc/dosar/docs/ASP2024/AnalysisExample.md

 ### Step 1: Create simulated data using the grid

-_Note: We have introduced the option of skipping the grid (condor) submit steps, if time is short.
-So you can skip the condor submit scripts below if you wish, although they will still work._

 Now in your test directory we will create the three files: `run-root.cmd`, `run-root.sh`, and `run-root.C` with the contents given below.
 This may require running an editor such as `emacs` or nano on your local desktop.

-_We will not submit grid jobs so the "run-root.cmd" script is not needed for this exercise._

------------------------------_Skip from here-1_-----------------------------------------

 First, we will utilize a simple command script to submit the grid jobs.
 It is `run-root.cmd`: